Tips & Tricks#

 Note

-This section will be expanded over time, and if you would like to have something added, feel free to contribute, or start a discussion on the project’s Discussions Page
+This section will be expanded over time.
+If you would like to have something added, feel free to contribute, or start a discussion on the project’s Discussions Page.

 Managing the Project#

-In the dialog that pops up, the documents will be in the same order as in the folder, but you can also rearrange them here of you wish.
+In the dialog that pops up, the documents will be in the same order as in the folder, but you can rearrange them here of you wish.
+See Splitting and Merging Documents for more details.

 Layout Tricks#

 The formatting tools available in novelWriter don’t allow for complex structures like tables.
-However, the editor does render tabs in a similar way to regular word processors.
+However, the editor does render tabs in a similar way that regular word processors do.
 You can set the width of a tab in Preferences.

 The tab key should have the same distance in the editor as in the viewer, so you can align text in columns using the tab key, and it should look the same when viewed next to the editor.